MightyFinger77/ConradsChallenges/README.md

 ### Fallback Rewards

 Fallback rewards are used if no difficulty tier rewards are set.
 They work with all completion types and support chance values.
+These are the "old" reward system - if you set tier rewards, fallback rewards are ignored.

+**When to use:**
+- Simple challenges that don't need tier-based rewards
+- Quick setup without complexity
+- Backward compatibility with existing challenges

+**When NOT to use:**
+- If you want different rewards per difficulty tier
+- If you want inheritance (higher tiers get lower tier rewards)
+- For SPEED challenges (use tier rewards with speed multipliers instead)

 #### Add Fallback Reward:
 ```